Around 41 Projects Approved For Funding Under CRP During 2021-22 - UrduPoint

 Public-Private collaborations by providing strong platform to R&D institutions to liaise with Industry and Academia for the improvement and commercialization of their end-products so as to enhance the exports and Technological transformations in the specified thrust or priority areas to boost the economy that may result in the generation of Science and Technology Human resource as well as financial capital was also the hallmark of these projects.

-The CRP also targeted capacity building trainings for the project staff (National) and Project Formulation Workshops for the researchers and promotion of demand-driven research by linking public sector capability and private sector marketability.
+The CRP also targeted capacity-building training for the project staff (National) and Project Formulation Workshops for the researchers and promotion of demand-driven research by linking public sector capability and private sector marketability.